monarch-initiative/NCBI-gene-pyobo/README.md

 ```shell
 make release
 ```
-This creates the release.tar.gz file which contains the OBO, OWL, JSON, and the KGX nodes.tsv and edges.tsv files.
+This creates the release-{YY-MM-DD}.tar.gz file which contains the OBO, OWL, JSON, and the KGX nodes.tsv and edges.tsv files.

 # Acknowledgements